 Digital Authorship: 0.5 credits - Students will learn techniques to format text and/or video to enhance their intended meaning.
 Students will complete a full cycle of the writing process, resulting in a published work in the form of a personal blog, podcast, or YouTube video, choosing from a list of teacher-approved projects.
 This course also qualifies as an ICA elective.
-Associated Pathway: AV Communication Arts
+Associated Pathway: Audio Visual Communication Arts.

-Digital Photography - Picture Perfect: 0.5 credits - This hands-on course will teach students about the history of the camera, as well as its ever-changing capabilities and functions the various types provide.
+Digital Photography - Picture Perfect: 0.5 credits - This hands-on course will teach students about the history of the camera, as well as ever-changing capabilities and functions the various types provide.
 Composition, lighting, and perspective are a few of the concepts covered throughout this course.
 Students will apply these concepts to their photographs and learn how to edit and manipulate photographic images for their portfolio.
-Personal smartphones accepted as camera device.
+Personal smartphones will be accepted as a camera device.
 If necessary, a camera will be provided.
 This course also qualifies as an ICA elective.
-Associated Pathways: Fine Arts & Digital Graphic Arts
+Associated Pathways: Fine Arts and Digital Graphic Arts.